 The State dedicated a portion of its sales and use tax revenues to make payments to the Corporation pursuant to a payment agreement between the State Director of the Division of the Budget and the Corporation for the purpose of funding the Corporation's debt service.
-Subject to appropriation, the State will make these payments to the Corporation five days prior to the debt service due date.
-The \$224.7 million representing fiscal year 2018-19 debt service payments is comprised of \$174.6 million in principal and \$50.1 million in interest.
+Subject to appropriation, the State made these payments to the Corporation five days prior to the debt service due date.
+The \$92.3 million representing fiscal year 2021-22 debt service payments was comprised of \$90.1 million in principal and \$2.2 million in interest.